 (1) What is EU-RoHS?

-The Restriction of Hazardous Substances Directive (2002/95/EC), (RoHS), became effective on July 1 of 2006 requiring the usage of restriction of following six hazardous substances in the manufacture of electrical and electronic equipment placed on the market.
-This directive was amended on 8 June 2011, to Recast Directive 2011/65/EU of the European Parliament and of the Council.
-The original directive was expired as of 2nd Jan.
-2013 and replaced by a new directive 2011/65/EU) on the following day.
-The restricted substances or maximum concentration value remain unchanged in RoHS 2 directive.
+The restriction of Hazardous Substances Directive (2002/95/EC), (RoHS), became effective on July 1 of 2006 requiring the usage of restriction of following six hazardous substances in the manufacture of electrical and electronic equipment placed on the market.
+This directive was amended on June 8 of 2011, to Recast Directive 2011/65/EU of the European Parliament and of the Council.
+The original directive was expired as of January 2, 2013 and replaced by a new directive (2011/65/EU) on the following day.
+Later, Annex II (Restricted Substances List) was amended by Commission Delegated Directive (2015/863/EU) and four phthalates were added to the restricted substances list.

 - Lead (0.1wt%)